reb1995/newsdiffs/README.md

  and Jennifer 8.
 Lee (jenny@jennifer8lee.com)

 This is free software under the MIT/Expat license; see LICENSE.
-The project's source code lives at http://github.com/ecprice/newsdiffs .
+The project's original source code lives at http://github.com/ecprice/newsdiffs .

+Forked 12/11/2017.
+This fork's source code lives at https://github.com/reb1995/newsdiffs .

 Requirements